-Frankly, HW5 mixer is probably the most tortuous piece of software I have ever met.
+Frankly, the mixer introduced first in Hauptwerk 5 (similar in Hauptwerk 6) is probably the most tortuous piece of software I have ever met.
 It is very powerful, but it can hardly be understood by a human being.
 It took me about 2 months to understand its functionalities.
 Hauptwerk user manual was of some help, but even reading it 3 times over, I still could not understand the fundamental concept of the mixer, and therefore I could not really master it.
 A simple advice helped me to finally get the insight.

 I share this simple advice with you:

 Imagine a river flow.
 Imagine the audio stream "flowing" through the mixer from one dialog window to another, until it finally gets to the audio output into your headphones or speakers.
 To understand the mixer, follow the flow of the audio!

 Start with the Rank voicing.
 You can simultaneously route any rank to up to 4 paths called "perspectives".
 You can see these four paths in the rank routing dialog box as "Perspective mix: source persp to output persp 1-4".

 With the slider, you can send the audio there fully (100%) or attenuated (anything between 1-99) or you can stop the audio flowing into a perspective (0).